VishalKandala/fdf/README.md

 ![Schematic Grid Layout](schematic%20examle.png)

-## Physical Locations of Key Vector and Scalar Quantities

-Excellent.
-This is a very detailed and well-structured breakdown of the solver's data layout.
-Here is that information formatted into a clean and comprehensive Markdown section, ready to be added to your `README.md`.

----

-## 💾 Data Layout and Grid Indexing

-This section details the physical locations and indexing conventions for key scalar and vector quantities on the staggered Arakawa C-grid used by PICurv.

 ### Physical Locations of Key Quantities

 The following table outlines where different fields are stored relative to a computational cell `(ic,jc,kc)`.